turingschool/career-development-curriculum/module_two/feedback_ii.md

 * How do you feel about these alternatives?
 * Would you say anything different to try to realign intent and impact more?

+### Communicating Feedback in Conversation
+How to conduct a feedback conversation:
+* **Open** the conversation by getting aligned
+   * Define the purpose of the conversation
+   * What kind of feedback are we discussing?
+   * What does the giver want to give me?
+   * Is the feedback negotiable or final?
+A suggestion or a command?
+* **Body:** Two-way exchange of information
+   * Listening
+   * Asserting
+   * Managing conversation process
+   * Problem-solving
+* **Close** by committing to action

+Whole Group Debrief:

+* What will make this conversation different with a project team vs. having this conversation with just one partner?